Arbitrary state preparation in quantum harmonic oscillators using neural networks: Neural network

 \section{Neural network}

-In this work, we consider a full-forward neural network, which results from the consecutive application of neural network layers.
+In this work, we consider a feed-forward neural network, which results from the consecutive application of neural network layers.
 A neural network layer is a parameterized function $l:\mathbb{R}^\text{in}\to\mathbb{R}^\text{out}$ defined as

-where $a$ is an element-wise function, called the activation function, $W\in\mathbb{R}^\text{out}\times\mathbb{R}^\text{in}$ is called the weights matrix, and $\vb*{b}\in\mathbb{R}^\text{out}$ is the bias vector.
+where $a$ is an element-wise function, called the activation function, $W\in\mathbb{R}^\text{out}\times\mathbb{R}^\text{in}$ is called the weight matrix, and $\vb*{b}\in\mathbb{R}^\text{out}$ is the bias vector.
 Both the weight matrix and the bias vector contain the parameters of the layer.
-Layers can be composed to form a full-forward neural network, which are the ones considered in this work.
+Layers can be composed to form a feed-forward neural network, which is the type considered in this work.
 Such a neural network is defined as

 for a neural network of $L$ layers.
 We have made it explicit that $\vb*{\eta}$ are the neural network's parameters, which are all the weight matrices and bias vectors from the neural network's layers.
-The last layer's output size is $4N+1$, to accommodate all $4N$ parameters for the $N$ pulses, plus their total duration $T$.
+The last layer's output size is $3N$, to accommodate the $3N$ pulse parameters $\vb*{\Theta}=\{\phi_i\}_{i=1}^N\cup\{\varphi_i\}_{i=1}^N\cup\{t_i\}_{i=1}^N$.
 The first layer's input is $d$, where $d$ refers to the components that specify the input target state.
-The rest of neural network thath we used consists of two hidden layers with 100 and 300 neurons, respectively.
+The neural-network architecture depends on the target dimension $n$ and was found by optimizing the network structure with Optuna.
+For $n=2$ we used hidden-layer widths $[209, 173, 222, 347]$; for $n=3$ we used $[197, 264, 304]$; and for $n=4$ we used $[321, 442, 425]$.